VIDEOTAPE DETERIORATION - VIDEO TAPE TO DIGITAL

 Facts about Old Video Tape Deterioration:

-Why You Should Transfer and Convert Now?
+Why You Should Transfer/Digitize/Convert Now?

 You should have important family videos like a wedding, baby births, holiday family gatherings, dance recitals, school plays, sporting events, birthday parties, competitions or just kids playing around the house converted to DVD.
 Why?
 Because you are in danger of losing them forever!
+The magnetic signal will dry-up and drop off your tape over time.

 VIDEO TAPES DETERIORATE!